Al-Qaryatayn, Palestine

-Khirbet al-Qaryatayn (also spelled el-Qaryatein in the southern Hebron Hills) is a ruin c.
-20 km south of Hebron and a few kilometres southeast of as-Samuʿ.
+Khirbet al-Qaryatayn (also spelled el-Qaryatein in the Hebron Hills) is a ruin located around 20 km south of Hebron in the West Bank of Palestine, southeast of as-Samu.

-It is identified with Biblical Kerioth, allotted to Judah in the Negeb.
-Some traditions connect the epithet "Iscariot" with "man of Kerioth," though this remains debated in scholarship and is not decisive for locating the site.
+It is identified with קְרִיּוֹת (Hebrew: Qərîyyōṯ, "cities/towns") and the Biblical Kerioth in the Negev that was allotted to Judah.
+Some Christian traditions interpret the epithet "Iscariot" in the name of Judas Iscariot as the "man of Kerioth"; this interpretation remains debated in scholarship.

+In Arabic, the term khirbet is the conjunctive form of "ruin" (خرب, khirba, khirbeh, kharab).

 Toponymy and identification

 The Arabic name al-Qaryatayn ("the two villages/townships") and Hebrew Qeriyyot ("towns/cities") reflect the same Semitic root (Q-R-Y), supporting the long-noted identification of Judah’s Kerioth-Hezron with Khirbet al-Qaryatayn/Tel Qeriyyot in the southern Hebron Hills.

-History
+History of modern explorations

-The ruin at Khirbet al-Qaryatayn/Tel Qeriyyot preserves multi-period remains (rock-cut installations, building foundations, cisterns, tombs; Byzantine-period architecture has been reported).
-It is identified with קְרִיּוֹת (Hebrew: Qərîyyōṯ, "cities/towns"), mentioned in the Bible as town allotted to Judah in the Negeb.
+The ruin at Khirbet al-Qaryatayn/Tel Qeriyyot preserves multi-period remains including rock-cut installations, building foundations, cisterns, and tombs.
+Architectural remains dated to the Byzantine Palestine period have also been reported.

-In 1838, Edward Robinson noted el-Kuryetein as a ruin located south of Jabal al-Khalil.
+In 1838, Edward Robinson noted el-Kuryetein as a ruin located south of Hebron Hills.
 Kereiten appears on Van de Velde's map of Palestine, charted in 1851-1852, and published in 1858.

 According to the 1870s Survey of Western Palestine, Khurbet el Kureitein comprised "traces of a large ruin and caves," and was "apparently a large town."
 The surveyors recorded ruins extending at least 180 metres in circumference, with houses, caves, cellars cut in the rock, and the remains of a Christian church.
 Numerous stone heaps and marked cisterns were also noted, along with the remains of a large square structure measuring 37 paces each side.

-Local and regional gazetteers (e.g., Mustafa al-Dabbagh) describe ruins at the site, including remains of walls, a broken column, caves and cisterns; the nearby "Khirbet Umm al-Qaryatayn" (also called Khirbet Maʿid) preserves additional foundations and enclosures.
+Local and regional gazetteers (e.g., Mustafa al-Dabbagh) describe ruins at the site including remains of walls, a broken column, caves and cisterns; the nearby "Khirbet Umm al-Qaryatayn" (also called Khirbet Maʿid) preserves additional foundations and enclosures.